-Hideaways has holiday cottages throughout Devon - a coach house with indoor swimming pool near The Exe Estuary, luxury holiday accommodation in Hope Cove and Beer and remote coastal 'hideaways' near Lynton.
+Hideaways has holiday cottages throughout Devon - a coach house with indoor swimming pool near The Exe Estuary, luxury holiday accommodation in Beer and remote coastal 'hideaways' near Lynton.

 Set amid rolling farmland, within the grounds of the owners' property and close to the western edge of Dartmoor, Hilly Field Barn is a high quality conversion of an old stone 'linhay'.

 Treetops really is a 'hideaway'.
 Situated ½ mile down a ‘no through road’ and surrounded by National Trust woodland, it is approx. 10 minutes' walk from the rocky cove at Woody Bay.

 Fisherman`s Flat forms a completely self-contained part of the `big house` at Holne Chase and enjoys an idyllic setting on the south east edge of Dartmoor National Park.

 20% discount for all holidays ending on or before 3rd June

 Peacefully situated in a tiny hamlet in the Tamar Valley, this former Wesleyan chapel has been carefully converted to provide spacious accommodation, with touches of luxury.
 Visit England 4 stars (Gold Award).